mnellemann/hmci/README.md

-# HMC Insights / HMCi
+# IBM Power HMC Performance Data Collector

 **HMCi** is a utility that collects metrics from one or more *IBM Power Hardware Management Consoles (HMC)*, without the need to install agents on logical partitions / virtual machines running on the IBM Power systems.
 The metric data is processed and saved into an InfluxDB time-series database.
 Grafana is used to visualize the metrics data from InfluxDB through provided dashboards, or your own customized dashboards.